andrei1058/docs/docs/BedWars1058/configuration/main-configuration.md

 # How long can a player stay disconnected before eliminate him.
 In seconds.
 rejoin-time: 300

+# Set this to true to count a game as loss if the player leaves while the game is still running.
+mark-leave-as-abandon: false

 # How long to protect a player after he re-spawns.
 This will prevent others from
 # killing him instantly at his spawn, but if the victim starts to hit others the
 # protection will disappear.
 You should set this to at least 500 because it will